jrtechs/NodeJSBlog/blogContent/posts/data-science/lets-build-a-genetic-algorithm.md

 ```

 This is where nearly all the domain information is introduced.
-To create an entire population, you simply need to define what types of genes are found on each chromosome.
+After you define what types of genes are found on each chromosome, you can create an entire population.
 In this example all genes contain values ranging between one and ten.

 ```javascript